derrandz/gemini-dht-spec/README.md

 Welcome to wiki of the the peer-to-peer layer of Pocket Network 1.0!

-We are calling it: Hydrate, as in hydra because we are leveraging a multitude of solutions, and hydrate as in make your p2p layer come to life.

-In this Wiki all information relative to the Hydrate specification and implementation, respecting the following order:
+In this Wiki all information relative to the Gemini specification and implementation, respecting the following order:

 1. [Routing Structure and Algorithms](./Routing-Algorithm-And-Structure.md)